 Section 32.
 Payment for the Petitioned Subjects. - Notwithstanding as may be provided under pertinent provisions of R.A.
-No. 1093148 and its IRR, student/s shall be required to pay for the petitioned subject/s based on the following formula:
+No. 10931 and its IRR, student/s shall be required to pay for the petitioned subject/s based on the following formula:

+Subject/s Formula

-Subject/s Formula Lecture Subjects Teacher's rate x no. of units x no. of weeks in a semester x 1.15 Laboratory Subjects Teacher's rate x no. of units x no. of weeks in a semester x 1.20
+Lecture Subjects Teacher's rate x no. of units x no. of weeks

+Lecture Subjects in a semester x 1.15

+Laboratory Cubicata Teacher's rate x no. of units x no. of weeks

+Laboratory Subjects in a semester x 1.20

+Chan Cubiasta Teacher's rate x no. of units x no. of weeks

+Shop Subjects in a semester x 1.25